 Renting commercial property is a big obligation.
 The success of your business may depend on certain terms of the lease.
 Before approaching a landlord, it is best to understand how commercial leases differ from the more common residential variety, and before signing anything, make sure you understand and agree with the basic terms of the lease, such as the amount of rent, the length of the lease and the configuration of the physical space.

 If you’re a first-time business owner, undertaking a commercial lease review on your own can be nerve-wracking.
-And let’s say you’re an experienced commercial tenant, the specifics of your lease will change based on what the landlord wants.
+And let’s say you’re an experienced commercial tenant; the specifics of your lease will change based on what the landlord wants.

 What is a commercial lease?

-A commercial lease is a legally binding contract made between a landlord and a business tenant.
+Commercial leases is a legally binding contract made between a landlord and a business tenant.
 The lease gives a tenant the right to use certain property for a business or commercial activity for a period.

 (a) How and when the rent is to be paid